 We run an annual residency programme at our studios.
-We invite applications once a year and send a call out for applications each summer with a deadline of 31st August.
-Residencies for each calendar year are offered by September of the previous year.
+We invite applications once a year and send a call out for applications towards the end of the year.
+Residencies will be scheduled during January of the following year.
 Join our Mailing List or follow us on Twitter and Facebook to make sure you don’t miss the alert.

 About the Residency Programme